Jay Park: 2011: Take a Deeper Look and rise as a solo artist

-On January 6, Park was announced as the winner in "Best Web Video" Category around the globe for his song "Nothin' on You" at the Mashable Awards, and was also nominated in the "Must Follow Personality" category, finishing second.
+On January 6, Park was announced as the winner in the "Best Web Video" Category around the globe for his song "Nothin' on You" at the Mashable Awards, and was also nominated in the "Must Follow Personality" category, finishing second.
 At the beginning of February, Park was featured in two music videos of girl group, 5dolls, called "Lips Stains" and "It's You".
 Park was chosen to be the sole opener for Ne-Yo in his first concert in Seoul for the "2011 Hyundai Mall 40th Anniversary Concert" held on March 29.
 He also cooperated with Ne-Yo for a charity event for children dreaming to become musicians on March 28 at the Dream Academy in Seoul.
 On March 28, Park was a finalist and received the most votes in the special category "Connecting People Award", a joint venture between Shorty Awards and Nokia.
-Park also was a finalist in the "Celebrity" category at the same event.
+Park was also a finalist in the "Celebrity" category at the same event.

 Park released his first Korean mini-album, Take a Deeper Look, in April, with the lead single "Abandoned".
 Take a Deeper Look debuted at number three in the Billboard World Album Charts and ranked number 26 on the Billboard Heatseekers Albums Chart.
 Park also made his debut as a solo artist on Korean music shows such as KBS' Music Bank, Mnet's M Countdown, MBC's Music Core and SBS' Inkigayo, returning for the first time in two years.
 Park made history as the first artist crowned winner at a debut stage, as he won Music Bank on May 6 and won again a week later on May 13.